firedrakeproject/firedrake/docs/source/firedrake_21.rst

 Prizes
 ------

-Prizes will be awarded for:
+Prizes will be awarded for the best presentations and posters given by students and postdocs.

-* Best Student Poster
-* Best Student Presentation
-* Best Postdoc Presentation

-The prize will be a copy of `PETSc for Partial Differential Equations:
+Each winner will be awarded with a copy of `PETSc for Partial Differential Equations:
-Numerical Solutions in C and Python <https://my.siam.org/Store/Product/viewproduct/?ProductId=32850137>`_ by Ed Beuler which contains an excellent chapter on using Firedrake.
+Numerical Solutions in C and Python <https://my.siam.org/Store/Product/viewproduct/?ProductId=32850137>`_ by Ed Beuler, which contains an excellent chapter on using Firedrake.

 Further details
 ---------------